A Tale of Samurai Cooking A True Love Story 2013 (Review & Recap)

 Natsume is a good guy and really cares for Nao and her happiness.
 So he misled Uehara with misinformation that Nao was going on a little vacation with him.
 He let Uehara know where Nao would be at.

 Saeko also came to the rescue by telling Uehara to stop running away.
 But run away was what Uehara did.
 Running to Nao.
-I have to admit he never look more gorgeous than when he was running in his denim jeans and white t-shirt and open polo shirt.
+I have to admit he never look more gorgeous than when he was running in his denim jeans and white t-shirt and an open polo shirt.
 There is something so attractive about a fit young man running.
 (Ooops, I digress) 🙂

 Uehara confessed his feelings to Nao that even if she loves someone else, he would still love her.
 Awww.